Online Volunteer Application

 Please complete all applicable portions.
 We will contact you within 48 hours to get you plugged in!

 All volunteers under the age of 16 must be accompanied by an adult.

-PLEASE READ THE TEXAS CHILD PROTECTION DEFINITIONS & LAWS BELOW.
+YOU MUST READ THE TEXAS CHILD PROTECTION DEFINITIONS & LAWS BELOW.
 BY CLICKING "Submit My Application" ABOVE, YOU ARE AGREEING TO COMPLY WITH THE TEXAS CHILD PROTECTION DEFINITIONS & LAWS.

 Child abuse is defined to include acts or omissions which cause or permit:

 • mental or emotional injury to a child.

 • physical injury or threat of physical injury to a child.

 • failure to make reasonable efforts to prevent action by another person that results in physical injury to a child. • sexual contact with a child.

 • failure to make reasonable efforts to prevent sexual contact with or in the presence of a child.

 • leaving a child in a situation where the child would be exposed to a substantial risk of harm.